 You can keep most of our products up to date by using the OTA (over-the-air) method.
 Many Z-Wave hubs don't support this type of upgrades yet so we created custom instructions using free third party software to update your devices.

-If you're on Hubitat, you're in luck.
-The community developer Bryan Copeland created a tool to update Z-Wave devices over the air straight from the hub.
+If you're on Hubitat, the community developer Bryan Copeland created a tool to update Z-Wave devices over the air straight from the hub.
 Click here to learn more and remember to say thanks to Bryan in the forum thread if you end up using his Firmware Updater.

-If you're on Hubitat C7, even better!
-Click here to learn more about their built-in OTA Update SmartApp to upgrade your devices straight from the hub.
+If you're on Hubitat C7, click here to learn more about their built-in OTA Update SmartApp to upgrade your devices straight from the hub.

 What you'll need: